Ors1mer/QuadcastRGB/README.md

 # About
 The program (or driver, if you wish) allows changing the RGB colors of the microphone HyperX Quadcast S just like NGenuity does.
 Must support all Unix-like operating systems.
-Only Linux and partially FreeBSD and MacOS were tested so far.
+The Linux and MacOS versions have been tested and work as expected.
+FreeBSD and other BSDs should work.

 Available modes are *solid, blink, cycle, wave, lightning, and pulse*.
 The program runs as a daemon, kill it or unplug the mic to stop.

 ## Features:
 - *free & open source (GPL-2.0-only)*
-- *most Linux distros supported, \*BSD should work*
+- *works on Unix-like OSes*
 - *cli*
 - *daemon*